AsteriskAmpersand/Ice-Experimental/README.md

 The following changes were made to increase the responsiveness of turning controls during combos.
 These changes only affect attacks that already support turning between attacks within a combo.
 - Directional input angle deadzone reduced.
 - Minimum turning angle removed.

+### Maximum Might ###
+Maximum Might has been temporarily reworked on Experimental to help with testing a new skill conditional to offer a playstyle that utilizes i-frames less frequently.
+Dodging too frequently (especially in quick succession) will result in the skill having a low-uptime.
+- Provides an Affinity Bonus of 10/20/30/40/50 by level (same as Maximum Might) when active.
+- Uses a new resource ranging from 0.0 to 15.0, which passively regenerates at a rate of 1.0 per second, continuously.
+- Affinity Bonus is active when at or above 10.0 resource.
+- Most evasive actions will cost about 5.0 resource.
+(Step dodges and LBG slide will cost a reduced amount of about 2.5 resource.)
+- The resource only affects the activation of the Affinity Bonus, and does not prevent Hunters from dodging normally.

 ## Experimental Weapon Changes ##
 The changes below are in addition to (or overwrite) changes from Stable.
 See Stable's change log for full weapon details.